2025 Youth Summer Program

 Qualifying Auditions

 Due to demand for the Teen Intensive, students must submit a qualifying audition.
 Qualifying auditions must be submitted online through our application portal, Submittable.
 Only qualifying students will be granted access to register.
-There is a non-refundable $25 application fee for the qualifying auditions (this fee is waived for conservatory student).
+There is a non-refundable $25 application fee for the qualifying auditions (this fee is waived for conservatory student.)
 The link to the Submittable form will be sent after you have paid this fee.
 Please note that these auditions will not determine roles for the musical, only qualification for the program.

 Required Application Materials on Submittable:

 • Headshot.
-If you do not have a professional headshot, a high-quality, RECENT photo of your head and shoulders is acceptable
+If you do not have a professional headshot, a high-quality, RECENT photo of your head and shoulders is acceptable.

-• Resume of your theatrical, vocal and dance experience.
+• Resume of your theatrical, vocal and dance experience. (one page PDF)

 Schedule